|

 ||

-If you need not to visit Vidin, in Kutovo you can take road 1 (E 79) and surround it heading toward Lom.
+If you choose to not visit Vidin, in Kutovo you can take road 1 (E 79) and go around the city heading toward Lom.

 ![]() |